 If you are in a relationship that is abusive, you can reach out for help by calling the National Domestic Violence Hotline at 1-800-799-SAFE (7233).

-If you need other resources for help and healing, you can download a resource guide with more information.
+If you need other resources for help and healing, you can find related resources here.

 Receive the 10 Tools to Combat Loneliness by subscribing to the Hope Allowed blog.